-- (A) Inward and outward remittances related to foreign trade in goods, services, or any capital transactions (includes direct investments and portfolio investments) approved by competent authority are completely liberalized. - (B) Citizens over the age of 18 or foreign persons or companies that has obtained residence permit, are permitted annual remittances not exceeding USD 5 million and USD 50 million dollars respectively. - (C) A single remittance not exceeding USD 100,000 by a non-resident may proceed directly to an authorized bank.
+- (A) Inward and outward remittances related to foreign trade in goods, services, or any capital transactions (includes direct investments and portfolio investments) approved by competent authority are completely liberalized. - (B) Citizens over the age of 18 or foreign persons or companies that has obtained residence permits, are permitted annual remittances not exceeding 5 million dollars and 50 million dollars respectively. - (C) A single remittance not exceeding USD 100,000 by a non-resident may proceed directly to an authorized bank.

 In terms of taxation, Taiwan follows "the Rule of Law" and "Doctrine of Taxation by Law", and these laws regulate the collection of taxes in Taiwan.
-Taxes are collected by different tax collecting bodies and are namely national taxes (includes personal income tax, corporate income tax, business tax, securities transaction tax, estate and gift tax, and commodity and customs tax) and local taxes (such as land value tax, land value increment tax, building tax, deed tax, and stamp tax).
+Taxes are collected by different tax collecting bodies and are namely national taxes (including personal income tax, corporate income tax, business tax, securities transaction tax, estate and gift tax, and commodity and customs tax) and local taxes (such as land value tax, land value increment tax, building tax, deed tax, and stamp tax).

 The Company has a Taiwan branch and shall comply with the ROC Company Act and other applicable ROC laws and regulations.
-This section only provides a summary of the laws and regulations with respect to the foreign exchange and taxation.
-If investors would like to more understand the impact to the operation of the Company and the impact to the investors under the detailed rules and restrictions provided by the ROC laws and regulations, we suggest the investors should consult the professional advisors.
+This section only provides a summary of the laws and regulations to foreign exchange and taxation.
+If investors would like to understand more about the impact on the operation of the Company and the impact on the investors under the detailed rules and restrictions provided by the ROC laws and regulations, we suggest the investors should consult professional advisors.